nguterresn/AVRRS485/README.md

 ###### Note: Data OverRun occurs when the receive buffer is full.
 ###### Note: USART Parity Error (UPE0) is not enable since there is no parity bit in the initialize frame.

-After checking errors appearance, ninth bit is filtered from UCSR0B register, it is returned and buffer is updated with new received data from *UDR0*:
+After checking errors appearance, ninth bit is filtered from UCSR0B register and it is returned.
+The parameter buffer is updated with new received data from *UDR0*:

 ```
 ...